 - Gemütlichkeit = a feeling of warmth, friendliness and good cheer

-While my inner-German loves nothing more than a Stein of Bier and a giant plate of Weisswurst, Sauerkraut and Spaetzle, ski season is coming and we have some downhill training to do.
-So, I joined my friends Justin Morgan
+While my inner-German loves nothing more than a Stein of Bier and a giant plate of Weisswurst, Sauerkraut and Spaetzle, ski season is coming and we have some downhill training to do and mountain biking on Snowbird’s Big Mountain Trail (BMT) is one thrilling way to do it.

 The BMT is Snowbird’s signature bike trail starting at the top of Hidden Peak and descending almost 3,000 vertical feet over 7.5 miles, ending smack dab in the middle of the Snowbird Center, home of the Oktoberfest village.